Go West, Young Man

 Suitably satiated with the mountains, next the group headed to the high seas off Vancouver Island where they boarded the Pacific Yellowfin, a classic private yacht for adventuring the B.C. coast.
 Featuring three lovely staterooms forward, two cabins astern, a salon and open deck dining area, this former research vessel is now the ultimate family transporter.
 The captain set course for one of British Columbia’s most famous fjords: Desolation Sound, where the summer water temperature hovers around 80 degrees Fahrenheit, perfect for swimming, kayaking, and all manner of water sports.
 The yacht even carried mountain bikes for more terrestrial explorations.

 After a few days of fun, sun and exercise it was time to head north through the famous rapids of Seymour Narrows, Yaculta and Sonora, where some of the fastest tidal currents in the world provide a spectacle for travellers and a bounty of fish for eagles, seals, whales and fishermen.
-Further northward, the search continued for orcas, bears and other coastal wildlife in the Broughton Archipelago, a world class marine park and home to a population of about 250 resident orcas, as well as humpbacks and dolphins.
+Further northward, the search continued for orcas, bears and other coastal wildlife in the Broughton Archipelago, a world-class marine park and home to a population of about 250 resident orcas, as well as humpbacks and dolphins.
 The clear cold waters of the central B.C. coast make for excellent salmon fishing, which the grandparents loved, as well as crabbing, which the kids gravitated towards when the crew were checking the pots.
 Meanwhile, local fishers and oystermen kept the Pacific Yellowfin’s chef supplied during the four days in the Archipelago.

-The Yellowfin’s final destination was the hamlet of Telegraph Cove, one of the oldest outports on the north islands and home to the local whale museum, which features skeletons of several enormous cetaceans and myriad other mysterious marine creatures.
+The Yellowfin’s final destination was the hamlet of Telegraph Cove, one of the oldest outports on the northern islands and home to the local whale museum, which features skeletons of several enormous cetaceans and myriad other mysterious marine creatures.

 Vancouver: A Pacific Playground